Intevation/intelmq-mailgen/README.rst

 --------

-The ``intelmq-events`` database and the ``intelmq`` database-user should already have been set up by the configuration of the PostgreSQL output bot.
+The ``intelmq-events`` database and the ``intelmq`` database-user should already have been set up by the configuration of a PostgreSQL output bot (SQL output bot with engine `postgresql`).
 For use with Mailgen this setup has to be extended:

 As database-superuser (usually via system user postgres):